Over 300 Oregonians Hospitalized With COVID-19 - KXL

-The Oregon Health Authority also reports over 1,500 new cases and 13 more virus-related deaths.
+The Oregon Health Authority also reports almost 1,600 more cases, but zero new virus-related deaths.

 We want to keep you informed about #COVID19 in Oregon.
 Data are provisional and change frequently.

-For more information, including COVID-19 data by county, visit our dashboard: https://t.co/ze2gmmE57e pic.twitter.com/l2VsmAvbHB
+For more information, including COVID-19 data by county, visit our dashboard: https://t.co/A8a18ebSYD pic.twitter.com/sZZgxwYw32

 We want to keep you informed about #COVID19 in Oregon.
 Data are provisional and change frequently.

-For more information, including COVID-19 data by county, visit our dashboard: https://t.co/ze2gmmE57e pic.twitter.com/l2VsmAvbHB
+For more information, including COVID-19 data by county, visit our dashboard: https://t.co/A8a18ebSYD pic.twitter.com/sZZgxwYw32